JonasTriki/inf368-exercise-3-cord-19/README.md

 In particular, we would like to *TBD*.
 We do this because *TBD*.

 ## Authors
 The main authors of this repository are [Jonas Triki](https://github.com/JonasTriki) and [Naphat Amundsen](https://github.com/Laohachot).
-This repository will act as our submission to the Kaggle competition.
+This repository will contain the main code for our submission to the Kaggle competition.